keynguyen2004/Energy-Market-Forecasting-and-Trading/README.md

 ### Result

 We start off with a basic strategy where if the forecasted price of the second auction outweights the combined price of the forecasted price of the first auction and the trading cost, we woukd buy in the first auction and sell in the second auction (and vice versa).
 Then, we use the system price to execute more trade where the bid is not accepted in the first auction.
 From there, we've developed a system that take advantage of the system price where you can settle an imbalance position using a lower/upper bound that trade.

+**Bound**: The bound defined the range of price to which we can trade and leverage the system price

+1. Lower bound: The price at which if the forecasted system price is below it, we can sell at the auction price and buy the imbalance at (expectedly higher) system price. $\text{Lower bound = max(forecasted 1st auction price, forecasted 2nd auction price) - Difference}$
+2. Upper bound: The price at which if the forecasted system price is above it, we can buy at the auction price and sell the imbalance at (expectedly lower) system price. $\text{Upper bound = min(forecasted 1st auction price, forecasted 2nd auction price) + Difference}$

+Where the difference is a pre-determined number that should at least cover the cost per trade (i.e., 5)

 ![image](https://github.com/keynguyen2004/Energy-Market-Forecasting-and-Trading/assets/110079224/2f3c89f4-5047-4e97-9cc6-5fa4b01e18a8)